CodiceApp/docs/plugin-introduction.md

 </div>

 ### Plugin identifier
-Each plugin has its unique ID based on the name of directory it's located in.
-However, your plugin folder must live directly in `/plugins` - more levels of nesting are not allowed.
+Each plugin has its unique ID based on the name of its subdirectory in `/plugins`.

-This is why you should prefix your directory name with so called *vendor prefix*, let it be your nickname, organisation name etc. You can choose whatever you like and treat that just like top vendor namespace in case of PHP (e.g. Composer) packages.
+Our training plugin will be named `docs-upcoming`, filesystem path of it will be `/plugins/docs-upcoming` then.
+Having more than one levels of nesting (something like `/plugins/my/plugin`) is not supported.

 <div class="alert alert-danger">
-<code>codice-</code> prefix is restricted for plugins released by Codice team itself.
+All identifiers starting with <code>codice-</code> are restricted for plugins released by Codice team itself.
 Please stay away from using it.
 </div>

-Our training plugin will be named `docs-upcoming` (where `docs` serves as vendor prefix), filesystem path of it will be `/plugins/docs-upcoming` then.

 ### `plugin.json`
 First mandatory element each plugin must provide is `plugin.json` file in its directory.